Agoric/documentation/main/ertp/api/payment.md

 ## Related Methods

-The following methods on other ERTP components either operate on or return a `payment`.
+The following methods on other ERTP components either operate on or return a Payment.
 While a brief description is given for each, you should click through to a method's main documentation entry for full details on what it does and how to use it.